IsopeTeam/Spike_Sorting/README.md

 ## 2. Extract spike times and waveforms (Script done)
-   - It extracts the spike times and waveforms of each cluster and saves them in 2 excel files.
+   - It extracts the spike times and waveforms of each cluster and saves them in excel files (1 for all waveforms and 1 for each cluster of spikes).
+   - The spike times are plotted as raster plots of each individual trial, all alligned in time.
+      (Modification in progress: a PSTH at the bottom on the raster plot)

 ## 3. Auto- and Cross-correlogram (Script in progress)
    - Computes the auto or cross-correlogram of the chosen clusters